-Playing defense in Lacrosse could be physically and mentally challenging task.
-Fest reflexes of the mind have to be matched with the quick action to block the attacking players and take possession of the ball.
+Playing defense in Lacrosse could be a physically and mentally challenging task.
+Fast reflexes of the mind have to be matched with quick action to block the attacking players and take possession of the ball.
 This is why many players wonder how to play defense in lacrosse in the best and most efficient way.

-Speed, accuracy, and coordination with midfield players and goalie are the most important factors for the solid defense.
+Speed, accuracy, and coordination with midfield players and goalie are the most important factors for a solid defense.

-Some of the coaches feel that aggression is the best way to defense.
-So, they train defenders to keep moving forward towards the midfield area, rather than stepping backwards.
+Some of the coaches feel that aggression is the best way how to play defense in lacrosse.
+So, they train defenders to keep moving forward towards the midfield area, rather than stepping backward.

 Focusing on the opponent players’ body language can help predict their next moves to a certain extent.
 Here are a few actionable tips.

-Agility and speed of footwork are the two aspects which can help you catch up with the attacker and keep him away from the goal area.
-The foot movement is not always straight.
+Agility and speed of footwork are the two aspects that can help you catch up with the attacker and keep him away from the goal area.
+The foot movement is not always straight like a line.
 You may need to run towards the midfield, sideline or backward.
 You have to avoid the head-on collision with your opponent while blocking him physically.

 Always use the combination of your footwork and stick-work to defend the goal from the attacker.
 If the attacker is a leftie, you need to force him to switch the balance to his right and vice versa.
 You can do it when your footwork, agility and speed are at the maximum possible limit.

-- Ladder drill: A good way to practice footwork is the ladder drill.
+A good way to practice footwork is the ladder drill.
 You’ll need a ladder with 10 to 12 equidistant rungs.
 You can spread it on the grass field and start practicing.
 The drills are two-feet-in, in-in-out-out, jump-in & jump-out, scissors, and the triple-set forward-jump.
-You need to jump on the metatarsal bones (fee-balls), keep your body straight, and bend your knees at 90 degree and keep pumping your arms.
+You need to jump on the metatarsal bones (fee-balls), keep your body straight, and bend your knees at 90 degrees and keep pumping your arms.

 Ladder Drill Benefits: Footwork speed could improve with practice.
 Your entire body becomes agile.
 Reflexive actions quicken.
 Arms movement turns into free-flow.
 You can check your opponent’s flow and force him to switch to his weaker side get defensive from offensive motion.
 It is the time you use your angular footwork and arms move to take the ball away from him.